Local Rules & Etiquette

 - DRAINS: A free drop of the ball may be taken within two club lengths of the centre of the drain – not nearer to the hole either side of that point.
 The ball is deemed in a drain if it lays within one club length of the centre (deepest point) of the drain.

-- Distance Measuring Devices approved in accordance with the Rules of Golf may be used.
+- DISTANCE MEASURING DEVICES: Devices approved in accordance with the Rules of Golf may be used.

-- DISTANCE MARKERS: are immovable obstructions – Ref Rule 24-2.
+- DISTANCE MARKERS: Treat as immovable obstructions – Ref Rule 24-2.

 Temporary Local Rules